VICTORY! Keeping 6 Billion Tons of Powder River Basin Coal in the Ground

 We successfully argued in court for a more detailed analysis of alternatives to this billion-ton coal portfolio and a deeper study of the environmental impact the projects would have on the Powder River Basin and the climate, keeping that coal in the ground for now.
 As a result of our action, the BLM deferred its planned summer oil and gas lease sale representing 100,000 acres of public land and mineral rights.

-Unfortunately, BLM put forth a revised plan that is out of line with the court order in our 2018 victory.
+After our court victory, BLM put forth a revised plan that is out of line with the court order in our 2018 victory.
 We again defeated the agency in 2022.
 BLM is now required to redo its plan again, this time with a no-leasing alternative by court order.

 - Buffalo Miles City RMP 2.0 Filing News Release (8.27.20)